Winner of the Grawemeyer Award in Education, 2019.

 The Futures of School Reform, edited by Jal Mehta, Robert B. Schwartz, and Frederick M. Hess, represents the culminating work of a three-year discussion among national education leaders convened by the Harvard Graduate School of Education.
 Harvard Education Press (2012).

-Jal Mehta is a 2010 recipient of the Spencer Foundation's Exemplary Dissertation Award for his dissertation, "The Transformation of American Educational Policy, 1980-2001: Ideas and the Rise of Accountability Politics."
+Winner of the Spencer Foundation's Exemplary Dissertation Award for his dissertation, "The Transformation of American Educational Policy, 1980-2001: Ideas and the Rise of Accountability Politics," 2010.

-Jal was awarded the 2008 American Educational Research Association (AERA) Outstanding Dissertation Award in the Politics of Education.
+Winner of the American Educational Research Association (AERA) Outstanding Dissertation Award in the Politics of Education, 2008.